SkynetObservatory/SBPP/README.md

 Once the data is clean, balanced, and well behaved, artistic decisions become easier, safer, and more intentional.

-The Skynet Batch Post Processing pipeline exists to remove uncertainty — not creativity.
+The Skynet Batch Post Processing pipeline exists to remove uncertainty... not creativity.